- Experience the world of Zen Buddhism in a Japanese temple

 The “Zen Experience, Noh, Tokyo Bay Boat Cruise” tour begins at Kourin-in, a Buddhist temple in Hiroo.
 Participants will try zazen meditation and learn about Buddhism and how it differs from Japan’s native religion, Shinto.
 From Hiroo, the tour will continue onto Roppongi for a lunch of shojin cuisine.
 Lunch will be followed by a visit to the National Noh Theater in Yoyogi, The tour ends with a relaxing yakatabune night dinner cruise through Tokyo Bay to take in a different side Tokyo’s hustle and bustle.

-Total duration of the tour: about 11 hours
+Total duration of the tour: around 11 hours

 A convenient location lined with many shops and restaurants.
-At first it may appear to be a very international city; however, it retains an old school feel.
-It is frequently ranked among the top places to live in Tokyo, and is often recommended in magazines marketed towards women.
+At first it may appear to be a very international city; however, it retains an old-school feel.
+It is frequently ranked among the top places to live in Tokyo and is often recommended in magazines marketed at women.

 With its image of glamour containing a large business district and luxury apartments, Roppongi Hills is currently the place to go for international visitors and expats.
 In the 17th to 19th century, samurai resided in Roppongi and the area was home to many shrines and temples, and aquaculture trended at one point as it had an abundance of spring and groundwater.
 In the post-war period, the United States Army erected several military facilities in the area.
 One theory regarding the origin of the name “Roppongi” stems from six trees that marked the area.
 Another refers to the area’s six influential families, all of whom have the Chinese character for “tree” (ki) or a type of tree in their names.

 Yoyogi is famous for its huge park.
 It is a popular place for jogging, picnics and other outdoor activities.
 Many hobby groups regularly gather here, and various meetings and happenings take place in the park area.